 How important is your diet to your PAD risk?
 Well, according to recent research, eating legumes, dietary fiber, and vegetable protein significantly lowers your PAD risk.
 At the same time, eating all kinds of red meats, processed meats, and/or sugary soft drinks upped your risk by a lot.

 So, what does that mean for you?
 Regardless of whether or not you also need medication, people with PAD should focus on proper nutrition.
 As it turns out, many of the foods you eat can actually help improve your blood flow and boost the health of your veins and arteries.

 If you’re worried about blood flow, take a peek at your diet.
 Try adding beets and beetroot juice–their nitrate content converts into nitric oxide, which improves blood pressure and blood flow.
 Onions and garlic are also great choices because they help relax your blood vessels.
 Want a protein option?
 Fatty fish, rich in omega-3s, boosts blood flow by preventing blockages.

 Spices are another easy way to improve your flow: both turmeric and cayenne are helpful.
 Rounding out the diet powerhouse?
 Include pomegranate, oats, beans, and wholegrains.
 Add nuts, eggplants, apples, berries and citrus fruit, too.
 Before you know it, that blood will be flowing in tip-top shape!

 Even if you don’t have PAD, adding these foods to your diet and increasing your weekly movement can help prevent problems.
 But, if your legs hurt; or if you notice changes like discolored legs or loss of hair on your legs, you may already have PAD.
-If that’s the case, don’t delay: make an appointment to see our Houston area PAD specialists right away.
+If that’s the case, don’t delay: make an appointment to see our Houston and Dallas area PAD specialists right away.
 Early intervention can prevent further complications, including heart attacks and strokes!